YAKEcloud/yake/docs/blog/2023-05-12-build-cluster-with-caph.md

 When testing the provider, we had to overcome a few challenges, which we would like to discuss in the following.

 ## Requirements
 You need to install some basic tools to work with CAPH and Gardener.
-It makes sense to set up a management VM (on Hetzner) running a kind cluster and on it the management cluster.
+It makes sense to set up a management vm (on Hetzner) running a kind cluster and on it the management cluster.

 * [docker-engine](https://docs.docker.com/engine/install/)
 * [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installing-from-release-binaries)